gargab/zomato_scraper_dishq/README.md

 # Approach:
 The project follows Rest framework.
 This approach was followed basically to make flexible microservices which can later on serve various platforms.<br />
 The scraper is deployed using celery to design a queuing and scheduling system for regular updates from the websites. <br />
+The Models contain separate tables for Restaurants and Reviews for better structure.
+These are merged when the data is served to the front-end. <br />